Personal profile

 Research Interests

 Kathy is interested in communication, interaction and language development.
 She is also interested in family relationships, parenting, mental health, wellbeing, quality of life, and the lived experience of autistic people and their families.
-Her work is underpinned by a strong pro-neurodiversity and social justice ethos.
+Her work is underpinned by a strong neurodiversity-affirmative and social justice ethos.

 Expertise